EverestAPI/EverestAPI.github.io/tutorials/firstcodemod.md

 ![5-addedeverestrefs](/images/firstcodemod/5-addedeverestrefs.png)

+> [!NOTE]
+> `MMHOOK_Celeste.dll` is automatically generated when you install Everest.
+Copy it from your Celeste directory to your project directory and add it as a reference.

 > [!IMPORTANT]
 > Make sure to go into the properties of each included reference and set "Copy Local" to "False", otherwise Visual Studio will include outdated / conflicting copies in your mod.

 > [!IMPORTANT]
 > If you want to maintain cross-platform compatibility, make sure to remove any .NET Framework references not on this list.